-Université Gustave Eiffel is a multidisciplinary university that caters for students in a wide variety of fields, many different levels of higher education qualifications: Two-year Technology Diplomas (DUT), Academic Batchelor's Degrees, Vocational Batchelor's Degrees, Master's Degrees, Engineering Degrees, Architectural Degrees, and Doctorates.
+Université Gustave Eiffel is a multidisciplinary university that caters for students in a wide variety of fields, many different levels of higher education qualifications: Two-year Technology Diplomas (DUT), Academic Bachelor's Degrees, Vocational Bachelor's Degrees, Master's Degrees, Engineering Degrees, Architectural Degrees, and Doctorates.
 The University operates within the scientific framework of the FUTURE Initiative, with a strong focus on the themes of the resource-efficient city, the safe and resilient city, and the intelligent city.
 Université Gustave Eiffel's courses reflect this, while maintaining its involvement in the fields where its institutions have a prior involvement, such as the arts, literature, languages, human and social sciences, computer science, applied sciences, etc.

 The founding institutions of Université Gustave Eiffel share 3 strong commitments:

 - a constantly renewed investment in educational methods,

 - professional integration, in particular through work-study courses and close cooperation between the academic world and the social and economic spheres.

 The courses offered are aimed at both students in initial training and doctoral students as well as adults returning to study within the framework of continuing education and the Accreditation of Prior Learning (APL).
 Université Gustave Eiffel's close ties with firms give it a special place among its partners for providing tailor-made educational solutions.
 The cross-fertilisation of skills, thanks in particular to the diversity of its constituent institutions, also makes Université Gustave Eiffel a key player in lifelong learning as well as in apprenticeship education.